 - The service does not provide access to email, software (eg Microsoft Office) or the internet.

 York Graduates can join the Library as an external member, which will allow you to access the Library and borrow books.
 As a member, you will be able to access some of our e-resources through the Walk-In Access scheme.

 Alumni and retired staff are also able to access JSTOR, an archive collection of academic journals covering a wide range of subjects.
-You do not need to join the Library for this service as access is provided by the University of York Global Alumni Association.
+You do not need to join the Library for this service as access is provided by York for Life.

 We are investigating extending the services we provide for York graduates, and value your input.
 Please get in touch if you have any questions or comments about the Library services, or if you have any ideas for services you would be interested in.